robertabenincasa/project_Lorenz/README.md

 * *perturbation*: adds a perturbation to the first component of the initial condition of the simulation.
 * *difference*: performs the difference between the x-components of 2 trajectories of the system.
 * *RMSE*: performs the calculation of the root mean square error of the solution obtained from the perturbed ICs with respect to the unperturbed one.
+* *ensemble*: performs the calculation of the ensemble mean and of the ensemble spread;
 * *prediction*: finds the value of the prediction time for each value of the perturbation applied to the system.

 Further information are available as docstrings in the script itself.